hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-setup.md

 sigma           [1 0 -2 0 0 0 0] 0.072;
 ```

 When selecting the RAS turbulence model, also the *RASproperties* sub-dictionary must be added.
-This file contains the keywords defining the name of the RAS turbulence model, the option to either turn turbulence modeling on or off, and a switch to print the model coefficients to the terminal at the simulation startup.
+This file contains the keywords defining the name of the RAS turbulence model, the option to either turn the turbulence modeling on or off and the switch to print the model coefficients to the terminal at the simulation startup.

 ```
 RASModel        kEpsilon;